RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon Paper accepted to COLT: [_The matrix-vector complexity of $Ax=b$_](https://arxiv.org/abs/2602.04842)!

 - \newicon I gave a talk at the Joint Math/CS Seminar at UC Davis.
 Slides are [here](/assets/kronMatVec1-3Davis1hrPPT.pdf).
 Thanks to [Jasper](https://jasperchlee.github.io/) and [Greg](https://www.math.ucdavis.edu/~greg/) for organizing!

 - New paper on arXiv, and accepted to AISTATS: [_Quantifying Epistemic Uncertainty in Diffusion Models_](https://arxiv.org/abs/2602.09170)!

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+Feburary 2026:

 - In Fall 2025, the Simons Institue worked on a list of open problems, which I helped work on and is now released for the public!
 Read the list of problems [here](https://arxiv.org/abs/2602.05394).
 Check it out -- I helped write about sketching!

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

-Feburary 2026:

 - New paper on arXiv: [_The matrix-vector complexity of $Ax=b$_](https://arxiv.org/abs/2602.04842)!